Las Vegas shows can be expensive, but they are definitely worth seeing. Here are some great tips to help you score cheap tickets.

 1.)
 Last Minute Tickets

 Arrive at the show of your choice about 2 hours in advance.
-At the box office you can see if they have any discounted last-minute tickets.
+At the box office you can see if they have any discounted, or sometimes even free, last-minute tickets.
 This works best if you just need 1 or 2 seats, or don’t mind sitting in separate seats.
 You can often get excellent seats for a fraction of the cost of a regular show.
 However, you also risk not getting any tickets, since popular shows can sell out fast.
-Last minute tickets often come from ” no-shows,” so they can be really great seats as well, but there may be some poorly located available seats that don’t sell well.
+Last minute tickets often come from “no-shows,” so they can be really great seats as well, but there may be some poorly located available seats that don’t sell well.
 Come prepared understanding the seating layout and with some backup shows if you can’t get tickets.

 2.)
 Reserving Tickets

 As a start, we suggest checking with the hotel website where the show is being performed to get show ticket prices.
 Just look for their show tickets section.
 However, don’t assume the hotel has the cheapest tickets.
 Third-party ticket sellers are able to buy large numbers of wholesale tickets from the hotel or show company and sell them for less than the hotel can offer.
 While reducing profits, it guarantees the hotel can sell most of their seats for a show.
 This website, Las Vegas Direct offers discount Vegas show tickets from many trusted providers, so we can often show you better prices for the same show and times.
 Just do your homework and shop around for the best rate.